Skip to main content

 Adding a New Rate

-1. First, choose your desired rate category from the options available.
-Once selected, click on +Add New Rate to begin.
+1. First, choose your desired Rate Category.
+Once selected, click on +Add New Rate.

-2. A window will pop up, allowing you to enter all the necessary information related to the rate.
+2. Now, you can enter all of the information related to your new rate.
+Let's break this down:

 Naming Your Rate

-• Label or Name: This is the internal label that you'll see when you're building the estimate.
+• Internal Label: This is the label that you and your team will see when building an estimate.
 It's important to note that it will only appear on the work order and won't be visible to your customers.
-So feel free to use whatever description makes sense to you and your team.

 Example: